tillrobin/Pig-Gut-Genomes/README.md

 This collection include genomes (isolates and MAGs) from following studies:

 PIBAC: Isolate and MAG collection:
-Wylensek, 2020, A collection of bacterial isolates from the pig intestine reveals functional and taxonomic diversity. https://doi.org/10.1038/s41467-020-19929-w https://github.com/tillrobin/PIBAC https://www.dsmz.de/pibac
+Wylensek, 2020, "A collection of bacterial isolates from the pig intestine reveals functional and taxonomic diversity."
+Nature communications https://doi.org/10.1038/s41467-020-19929-w https://github.com/tillrobin/PIBAC https://www.dsmz.de/pibac

-Chen, 2021, Expanded catalog of microbial genes and metagenome-assembled genomes from the pig gut microbiome."
-Nature communications 12.1 (2021): 1-13. https://doi.org/10.1038/s41467-021-21295-0
+Chen, 2021, "Expanded catalog of microbial genes and metagenome-assembled genomes from the pig gut microbiome."
+Nature communications https://doi.org/10.1038/s41467-021-21295-0

-Holman, 2022, Novel insights into the pig gut microbiome using metagenome-assembled genomes https://doi.org/10.1101/2022.05.19.492759
+Holman, 2022, "Novel insights into the pig gut microbiome using metagenome-assembled genomes" bioRxiv https://doi.org/10.1101/2022.05.19.492759

 # Pipelines for creating the collection